Best Solana APIs for Developers: Helius vs Shyft vs Ironforge vs Triton vs CoinStats (2026)

 High-frequency trading bots, analytics platforms, and any application where real-time data streaming is critical.
 If you need Yellowstone gRPC, Triton is the primary provider.

-While the four above are Solana-focused, two multi-chain providers also offer solid Solana support:
+While the five above cover most use cases, two other providers offer solid Solana support:

-Both are viable but lack some Solana-specific features that dedicated providers offer, like deep DeFi transaction parsing or Yellowstone gRPC.
+Both are viable general-purpose options but lack some Solana-specific features that dedicated providers offer, like deep DeFi transaction parsing or Yellowstone gRPC.

 The right provider depends on what you're building: